Teaching Social Skills

 -having the student submit self-report forms for each class period

--meeting with the student to discuss performance throughout the school/life.
+-meeting with the students to discuss their performance in and out of school.

 -Monitor the behavior outside of the lessons.
 Keep track of the display of the behavior for IEP documentation, motivation of the student, etc. Have the student self-monitor/self-assess in order to build internal motivation/control.